wazuh/wazuh-documentation/source/getting-started/packages-list.rst

 Packages list
 =============

-This download page contains packages required for the Wazuh-Elastic Stack installation with the Wazuh version |WAZUH_LATEST|:
+This download page contains packages required for the Wazuh installation with the Wazuh version |WAZUH_LATEST|:

 - `Wazuh manager, Wazuh agent and Wazuh API`_